-It’s almost time to light up your houses, and add new sparkle to your closets!
+It’s almost time to light up your houses and add new sparkle to your closets!
 The festival of Diwali is here- days full of vibrancy and scintillation– a fest that breaks through all boundaries of religions and cultures.
-The 5 glorious days of Diwali – Dhan Teras, Choti Diwali (Kali Chaudas), Diwali evening, Bestu Baras (New Year), and Bhai Dooj are legendary in terms of celebrations – in India and among Indians all over the world.
-This is one festival that’s celebrated in some or the other way in every part of the country.
+The five glorious days of Diwali – Dhan Teras, Choti Diwali (Kali Chaudas), the social Diwali evening, Bestu Baras (New Year), and the pious Bhai Dooj are legendary celebrations – in India and among Indians all over the world.

-The problem is amidst all the running around for the array of rituals that claim a lot of the week, we rarely get time for ‘dressing up’ and prepping up.
+Amidst all the running around for the array of rituals that claim a lot of the week, we rarely get time for nicely ‘dressing up’ and prepping up.
 Anxious already?
 Don’t worry!
-Saree.com brings you some awesome style tips that will help you look gorgeous on all 5 days of the much-awaited Diwali week –
+Saree.com brings you some useful outfit ideas and style tips to keep you gorgeous throughout the sparkling five days of merriment –

 Day 1 – Dhan Teras

-The first official day of the long Diwali festival is also known as the Dhanvantri Triodas.
+The first official day of the Diwali festival is also known as the Dhanvantri Triodas.
 Considered extremely auspicious, Dhan Teras is the day to buy, shop, and make merry!
 Dedicated to the Lord Dhanvantari – the Goddess of Wealth – this sacred day or shubh muhurat is an excellent time to buy precious metals like gold and silver.
 Astrologically, it is also the best time to commence your wedding shopping!
 Many would-be-brides buy their bridal lehengas or wedding saris on this day.

 Dress up to invite wealth